hazae41/cascade/README.md

 ### Current features
 - 100% TypeScript and ESM
 - No external dependencies
-- Use stream.controller to get the controller
+- No need for controller access
-- Use stream.closed to check if the stream is closed (and the reason)
+- Simplex, Half-Duplex, Full-Duplex

 ## Usage